-Besides the activities in our onshore markets of Liechtenstein, Switzerland and Austria, we restrict our cross-border business to selected markets that are strategically and economically significant to LLB.
-This means the markets of Germany and the rest of Western Europe, the growth markets of Central and Eastern Europe as well as the Middle East.
+Besides activities in our domestic markets of Liechtenstein, Switzerland and Austria, we restrict our cross-border activities to markets that are strategically and economically significant to LLB.
+This means the markets of Germany and the rest of Western Europe, the growth markets of Central and Eastern Europe, as well as the Middle East.

 Rules of conduct

 We expect our corporate bodies and employees to comply with the applicable laws, regulations and guidelines, professional standards and our rules of conduct.
-These stipulate which transactions in financial instruments are not permitted for employees and corporate bodies.
+This stipulates which transactions in financial instruments are not permitted for employees and corporate bodies.
 They also set out the general principles for employee transactions.
-How business relationships are supported by employees and corporate bodies is also clearly regulated, as is the acceptance of inducements and the exercise of secondary employment.
+How business relations are supported by employees and corporate bodies is also clearly regulated, as are the acceptance of inducements and the exercising of secondary employment.

 Dealing with cyber risks

 Protection against cyber attacks has a very high priority for the LLB Group and is ensured through IT systems and trained and aware employees.
 The principles and policies on information security are set out in directives that are binding throughout the Group.
 Our data is protected by robust processes and advanced systems.
-Specialists continuously analyse new cyber threats and, depending on the risk, take appropriate defence measures.
-In future, these analyses and defensive measures will be developed further by the LLB Group’s new Cyber Defence Center.
+Specialists continually analyse new cyber threats and, depending on the risk, take appropriate defensive measures, In future, these analyses and defensive measures will be developed further by the LLB Group’s Cyber Defence Center.
 Targeted vulnerability management and penetration tests ensure a consistently high and appropriate level of security.

 Internal control system

-The internal control system (ICS) contributes to increasing risk transparency within the company as an integral part of our Group-wide risk management by monitoring the risks in the relevant business processes through effective control processes.
+As an integral part of our Group-wide risk management, the internal control system (ICS) contributes to increasing risk transparency within the company by monitoring the risks in the relevant business processes through effective control processes.
 The LLB Group applies standards that are customary in the banking industry to this sub-system of risk management.